-Assistance is given each student to help select a program of study for the student's needs and goals.
-The advising program is offered throughout the year.
-Advisors and counselors are available, at each campus, to discuss program choices and course selection.
+Assistance is available to each student in selecting a program of study best suited to the student's needs and goals.
+Advising is offered throughout the year.
+Advisors and counselors are available at each campus to discuss program choices and course selection.